marcotroisi/blog/content/post/2015-04-14-an-example-of-a-microservice.md

 Let&#8217;s have a look at the points I outlined back then:

   1. **It is a Stand-alone service/application.**: Yes, MicroTranslator is stand-alone.
 It doesn&#8217;t need, and actually, it doesn&#8217;t want, to be included into your PHP application.
 You can connect to it, get and send to it all the data that you need, but you will not find MicroTranslator-specific code in your application.
-Just generic API calls.
+Just generic REST API calls.
   2. **It is quick to (re)write.**: Absolutely!
 I wrote MicroTranslator in a weekend plus a few other free hours during the week.
 You can totally rewrite it in a week or less as soon as you feel like it.
   3. **It focuses on one task**: It only cares about your translations.
 It doesn&#8217;t even want to know how you use them.
-  4. **It is Language-agnostic.**: Well, MicroTranslator is clearly written in PHP, but you can use its APIs from application, regardless of the language/framework/tools you are using.
+  4. **It is Language-agnostic.**: Well, MicroTranslator is clearly written in PHP, but you can use its APIs from any application, regardless of the language/framework/tools you are using.
   5. **It is aware of failures**.
 This clearly depends on the rest of the application.
 But, for example, you can cache the translations that you get from MicroTranslator, so that, should it be unreachable at a certain point in time, you can still handle the situation graciously.
 One thing is sure: if MicroTranslator goes down, it won&#8217;t _directly_ affect your main application.

 ## In practice, it&#8217;s not that difficult